denten-books/plain-text/2-device.md

 It would be a mistake however to reduce Wittgenstein's semiotics simply to the mechanical theory of language or the mind.
-Rather, in presenting his students and readers with a number of hypothetical machines, Wittgenstein attempts to discover the "rule book" of what he later calls a language game---or at lest to suggest that such a rulebook might exist.
+Rather, in presenting his students and readers with a number of hypothetical machines, Wittgenstein attempts to discover the "rule book" of what he later calls a language game---or at least to suggest that such a rulebook might exist.
 Much has been written on this aspect of Wittgenstein's thought and its relation to Bertrand Russel's symbolic logic and subsequently to Chomsky's universal grammar.